 A quick guide to IT support pricing models

 The continual running of IT operations in your business is essential for it to survive.
 This means you need to have a qualified team on hand to manage your systems.
 But the cost of hiring and retaining such a team internally is something only the largest companies have the time and budget for.
 To gain the competitive advantage big players get from their internal teams, smaller businesses have turned to IT outsourcing as a way to strike a balance between performance and cost.
-One of the most talked about benefits of IT outsourcing is the cost savings it can bring, although the benefits extend far beyond this.
+One of the most talked-about benefits of IT outsourcing is the cost savings it can bring, although the benefits extend far beyond this.
 However as there’s no one set pricing model it can be difficult to understand exactly what’s included, and if the service is priced appropriately.

 Below are some of the most common pricing models you are likely to be presented with when exploring IT outsourcing providers.

 Monitoring only pricing model

 This pricing model typically provides network monitoring and alerting, but with different levels of service.
 For example, for a small business, it may include patch management, antivirus and anti-spam updates, disk optimisation and backup monitoring on a flat monthly fee.
 Additional remediation work, identified through monitoring, would be an additional charge.

 Per-user pricing model

 Most per-user pricing models charge a flat monthly fee per end-user to cover IT support across all devices.
 This is a very straightforward pricing model and ideal for those companies with a tight budget as it allows you to budget for your IT support exactly.
 It also makes it easy to forecast for any business growth.
 Planning to take on an extra 20 employees this year?
 You can see exactly how much that growth is going to cost you in terms of IT support.